If you have macOS 10.15 or newer you must use Logger Pro 3.16 or newer to use video features.

 2) Camera software export

-TIL 4298: A video captured on iOS device renders as gray box in Logger Pro
+Why does a video captured on an iOS device give a codec error or render as a gray or black box in Logger Pro or Vernier Video Analysis?